Protests greet debut of Italy's workplace COVID pass rule

 The so-called “Green Pass” shows proof of vaccination, a recent negative test or of having recovered from COVID-19 in the past six months.
 Italy already required them to access all sorts of indoor environments, including restaurants, museums, theaters, and long-distance trains.

+“Today they are stepping on our Constitution,” said an anti-vaccine protester, Loris Mazzarato.
+“I say NO to this discrimination.”

+He was among the hundreds of demonstrators in Trieste, where protests by port workers refusing to show a Green Pass to get to work threatened to affect commercial activities, though early reports suggested the ports were operational.
+Protesters shouted “Liberta” (Freedom) in a largely peaceful demonstration in Florence.

-Implementation of the new requirement varies: Electronic scanners that can read cellphone QR codes were set up at bigger places of employment, such as the office of Italian Premier Mario Draghi and the headquarters of state railway company Trenitalia.
+Implementation of the new requirement varies: Electronic scanners that can read cellphone QR codes with the Green Pass were set up at bigger places of employment, such as the office of Italian Premier Mario Draghi and the headquarters of state railway company Trenitalia.

-But at smaller places, from restaurants to tennis clubs, employers and managers had to download an app that can scan the codes.
+But at smaller places of work, from restaurants to tennis clubs, employers and managers had to download an app that can scan the codes.
 While it was unclear how strictly Italy would enforce the requirement, the fear of spot checks drove employers to comply, at least initially.

+Sanctions for employers who fail to check employees range from 400 to 1,000 euros.
+A worker who fails to show a Green Pass at work is considered to be absent without justification; if the worker shows up anyway without a valid Green Pass, he or she could face fines from 600 euros to 1,500 euros.

+But there were some anomalies: Supermarket cashiers and hairdressers have to have a “Green Pass” to work, but their clients don’t, and need only to wear a mask indoors.

 “If the law says people have the right to work with a test every 48 hours, they have to guarantee this right,” Zaia said.